-The main venue for the academic sessions of the conference is Saint-Bavo’s House (Biezekapelstraat 2).
+The main venue for the academic sessions of the conference was St Bavo’s House (Biezekapelstraat 2).

-Other important locations, in the order of the programme, are the following:
+Other important locations, in the order of the programme, were the following:

 - Monday 5 September (afternoon): opening session and opening reception at the City Hall (Botermarkt 1)

-- Thursday 8 September (evening): conference dinner (1 minute walking from Saint-Bavo’s house)
+- Thursday 8 September (evening): conference dinner at “De Abt” (Lange Kruisstraat 4)

-- Friday 9 September (late afternoon, after the closing session): post-conference drink at University Forum (UFO; Sint-Pietersnieuwstraat 25)
+- Friday 9 September (late afternoon, after the closing session): post-conference drink at the Faculty of Arts and Philosophy (Blandijnberg 2)

-The colloquium will be held in English, French, German, Spanish, Italian and Latin.
-As per tradition, it will be devoted to all linguistic aspects of late, informal, non-standard and colloquial Latin (including the transition from Latin to Romance).
+The colloquium was held in English, French, German, Spanish, Italian and Latin.
+As per tradition, it was devoted to all linguistic aspects of late, informal, non-standard and colloquial Latin (including the transition from Latin to Romance).

-Papers in the parallel sessions will be limited to 20 minutes followed by 10 minutes discussion.
-A peer-reviewed selection of papers will be published in one or two volumes (the choice of the editor is still to be made).
+Papers in the parallel sessions were limited to 20 minutes followed by 10 minutes discussion.
+A peer-reviewed selection of papers will be published in one or two volumes with Brepols.

-A workshop on the language of Latin inscriptions and curse tablets has been scheduled in the programme, if there are enough contributions.
+A workshop on the language of Latin inscriptions and curse tablets was scheduled in the programme.

 - prof. Giovanbattista Galdi (UGent)